Why is constrained neural language generation particularly challenging?: Constrained NLG Methods

-Reinforcement learning is used in the context of constrained natural language generation to directly optimize non-differentiable reward functions and evaluation metrics.
-While any user-defined reward function can be employed for training, most frequently optimized metrics with RL are BLEU for machine translation \cite{ranzato2015sequence}, ROUGE for text summarization \cite{ranzato2015sequence}, \cite{paulus2017deep}, \cite{wu2018learning}, \cite{gao2019reward}, or human-defined conversation metrics focused on coherence, informativeness, sentiment, politeness, toxicity, question, repetition or semantic similarity \cite{li2016deep}, \cite{saleh2019hierarchical}, \cite{wu2018learning}.
-However, manually defined reward functions based on heuristics cannot cover all crucial aspects of a natural realistic conversation \cite{bosselut2018discourse}, \cite{gao2019reward}.
-In addition, rewards are commonly modeled at the word level accounting for the probability of generating each word in a sentence \cite{ranzato2015sequence}, \cite{jaques2019way}; such low-level control makes credit assignment challenging since the number of actions available to the RL agent is equivalent to the number of words in the vocabulary.
-Defining a global score that measures complex aspects of text quality beyond local n-gram patterns and which can reliably approximate human judgments of text quality remains an open challenge \cite{bosselut2018discourse}.
+Reinforcement learning is used for constrined NLG to directly optimize non-differentiable reward functions and evaluation metrics.
+While any user-defined reward function can be employed for training, most frequently optimized metrics with RL are BLEU for machine translation \citep{ranzato2015sequence}, ROUGE for text summarization \citep{ranzato2015sequence, paulus2018deep, wu2018learning, gao2019reward}, or human-defined conversation metrics focused on coherence, informativeness, sentiment, politeness, toxicity, question, repetition or semantic similarity \citep{li2016deep, saleh2019hierarchical, wu2018learning}.
+However, manually defined reward functions based on heuristics cannot cover all crucial aspects of a natural realistic conversation \citep{bosselut2018discourse, gao2019reward}.
+In addition, rewards are commonly modeled at the word level accounting for the probability of generating each word in a sentence \citep{ranzato2015sequence, jaques2019way}; such low-level control makes credit assignment challenging since the number of actions available to the RL agent is equivalent to the number of words in the vocabulary.
+Defining a global score that measures complex aspects of text quality beyond local n-gram patterns and which can reliably approximate human judgments of text quality remains an open challenge \citep{bosselut2018discourse}.